avb49/advent_of_code_2022/README.md

 # Advent of Code 2022 - my solutions
 My solutions to the Advent of Code 2022 coding challenges.

 I have paid particular attention to code readability and solution simplicity (not overengineering solutions) to make them easy to understand for others.
-I have used a object-oriented approach where appropriate and have included a utils.py module to allow for effective re-use of code.
+I have used an object-oriented approach where appropriate and have included a utils.py module to allow for effective re-use of code.

 All of the solutions give the correct answers to the challenges for both the test data and actual data.